Microsoft Defender Advanced Threat Protection with Azure Security Center

 To onboard servers to Security Center, click Go to Azure Security Center to onboard servers from the Microsoft Defender ATP server onboarding.

 In the Onboarding area, select or create a workspace in which to store the data.

 If you can’t see all your workspaces, it may be due to a lack of permissions, make sure your workspace is set to Azure Security Standard tier.
 For more information, see Upgrade to Security Center's Standard tier for enhanced security.

 Select Add servers to view instructions on how to install the Microsoft Monitoring Agent.

 After onboarding, you can monitor the machines under Compute and apps.

 If you've already onboarded the servers to Azure Security Center standard tier, you need take no further action.
-Azure Security Center will automatically onboard the servers to Windows Defender ATP.
-This might take up to 24 hours.
+Azure Security Center will automatically onboard the servers to Microsoft Defender ATP.
+Onboarding might take up to 24 hours.

 If you've never onboarded the servers to Azure Security Center standard tier, onboard them to Azure Security Center as usual.

-If you've onboarded the servers through Windows Defender ATP:
+If you've onboarded the servers through Microsoft Defender ATP: